This page contains information for members of the University who wish to make a complaint under the (pdf).

-If you have witnessed or been a victim of disruptive or threatening behaviour by a student, the university encourages you to report it to the Office of Student Affairs by contacting: firstname.lastname@example.org
+If you have witnessed or been a victim of disruptive or threatening behaviour by a student, the University encourages you to report it to the Office of Student Affairs by contacting: firstname.lastname@example.org.

-When considering whether or not to make a complaint, the University also encourages informal resolution between parties.
+The University also encourages informal resolution between parties.
 The Conflict Resolution Advisor is available to assist in these cases by provided coaching, mediation, and alternative dispute resolution.